oslabs-beta/DenoCacheQL/README.md

   - Add tab functionality in the query field

   ### Want to Contribute?
+  We welcome contributions to our open-source project, feel free to fork and clone this repo.
+Happy Coding!

 ## <a name = "reporting-issues"></a>⚠️ Reporting Issues ⚠️